a9eelsh/iChangerApp/README.md

 <!-- /*
 // Changer featured a full documented API to use by PRO users where you can make your own fully hosted app.
 */ -->
+More information, pictures, etc. will be released overtime.

 =========
 ###Copyright and Legal Information